 In accordance with Investopedia, “the first-ever common stock was established in 1602 by the Dutch East India Company and introduced on the Amsterdam Stock Exchange.”

 When you buy the stock as a shareholder, you become an owner of a slice of the company equal to the number of shares (held as a proportion of the company's total outstanding shares).
 For instance, an individual or entity that owns 50,000 shares of a company with 5 million outstanding shares would have a 1.0% ownership stake in it.
 Most companies have outstanding shares that run into the millions or billions.

 Why a Company Issues Shares

 When the company is growing, it requires plenty of additional capital, and that capital can be obtained from the banks.
-However, when a company establishes itself and need to rapidly expand, it may need access to much larger amounts of capital than it can get from its own operations or a traditional bank loan.
+However, when a company establishes itself and needs to rapidly expand, it may need access to much larger amounts of capital than it can get from its own operations or a traditional bank loan.
 In that case, the company obtains the capital through trading the ownership shares on the stock market by issuing the stock shares.

-Common way to issue the shares:
+A common way to issue the shares: